Meet the faculty & staff at awakening seed school

 Education: Lesley received her M.A. in Educational Technology from Northern Arizona University and a B.A. in Elementary Education from Arizona State University.
 She also holds an Arizona teaching certificate with an ESL endorsement.

 Free Time: Lesley and her husband, Paul, are Seed parents as well.
 Their daughter, Berkeley, and son, Reese, are each former Seeds and currently attend school in their Ahwatukee neighborhood.
 In their spare time, Lesley and her family enjoy traveling, reading, swimming, and spending time together with their two mischievous mutts, Stella and Roo.

 Krina Gobster | Toddler 1s Lead Teacher

-About Krina: This is Krina’s fifth year as a lead teacher.
-It it her third year in the Toddler 1s after two years in the Preschool 3s.
+About Krina: This is Krina’s sixth year as a lead teacher.
+It it her fourth year in the Toddler 1s after two years in the Preschool 3s.
 Prior to teaching, she worked eight years as a lifeguard, five of which she spent teaching swimming lessons during the summers.
 She spent two years studying at the Seed as an intern and student teacher in both the Preschool 3s and Kindergarten classes.
 After being hired as an additional part-time assistant and personal assistant in the Kindergarten class, she became the assistant in the 1st/2nd grade class for one year.